jedwardsmith/word-GPT-Plus/README.md

 ## Requirements

-### software
+### Software

-- Microsoft Word 2016/2019 retail version , Microsoft Word 2021 or Microsoft 365
+- Microsoft Word 2016/2019 retail version, Microsoft Word 2021 or Microsoft 365
 - Edge WebView2 Runtime [https://developer.microsoft.com/en-us/microsoft-edge/webview2/](https://developer.microsoft.com/en-us/microsoft-edge/webview2/)
 - if you use self-hosted service, you need Node.js 18+

-**Note: office add-in can only be used in docx file, it does not support doc file.**
+**Note: office add-in can only be used with docx files, it does not support doc files.**

-### account
+### Account

 Official API requires an OpenAI api key.
 Requst key from [https://platform.openai.com/account/api-keys](https://platform.openai.com/account/api-keys)

-You need to register first,  go to [Azure OpenAI API application website](https://go.microsoft.com/fwlink/?linkid=2222006&clcid=0x409&culture=en-us&country=us) to register for Azure OpenA service.
+You need to register first,  go to [Azure OpenAI API application website](https://go.microsoft.com/fwlink/?linkid=2222006&clcid=0x409&culture=en-us&country=us) to register for the Azure OpenAI Service.

-You need to go to [Google AI](https://developers.generativeai.google/) to apply for qualification for Google Google Gemini Pro API, and the free version is currently limited to 60 requests per minute.
+You need to go to [Google AI](https://developers.generativeai.google/) to apply for qualification for Google Gemini Pro API.
+The free version is currently limited to 60 requests per minute.

-Groq's api key can be applied for at [https://console.groq.com/keys](https://console.groq.com/keys).
+Groq's api key can be requested at [https://console.groq.com/keys](https://console.groq.com/keys).

 ## Getting Started

 There are two ways to install Word GPT Plus: through my free hosting service, or by self-hosting it.

-I recommend utilizing my hosting service as it is both user-friendly and requires no installation of additional dependencies.
+I recommend utilizing my hosting service as it is both user-friendly and does not require installation of additional dependencies.
 Furthermore, you will have access to the most up-to-date version of Word GPT Plus at all times.

 Rest assured that your privacy is protected as all data is saved using localStorage.